-The sudden nip in the air, the falling of the crimson leaves, the colorful gatherings near the tea stalls indicate that winter is knocking on the doors.
-With winter comes in the festivities.
+The sudden chill in the air, the crowded tea stalls and hot samosa plates indicate that winter is knocking on the doors.
+With winter comes the festivities!
 We take out our colorful shawls, dresses jackets and prep ourselves for the upcoming parties and get-togethers.
 What we forget is to do is take care of our skin.
 Our skin needs extra care during winter not only because of the dryness but also for a number of associated reasons we tend to overlook.

-Let’s have a look to those underlying reasons which may lead to skin problems:
+Let’s have a look at those underlying reasons which may lead to skin problems:

 Junk and Greasy food

-Winter is a party season and we unknowingly end up having junk, greasy processed food above the tolerance level of our system.
-Numerous studies have claimed that food on the higher side of the glycemic index (GI), greasy fast and processed food cause hormonal fluctuations and inflammation encouraging acne.
+Winter is party season and we unknowingly end up having junk, greasy processed foods that our bodies can't tolerate too much of.
+Numerous studies have claimed that food on the higher side of the glycemic index (GI), greasy processed food cause hormonal fluctuations and inflammation encouraging acne.

 Liquor and Sugar intake